 (a) That the singular includes the plural and vice versa;

 (b) References to sub-clauses, clauses, schedules or appendices are to sub-clauses, schedules or appendices of this Policy;

 (c) A reference to a person includes firms, companies, government entities, trusts and partnerships;

 (d) “Including” is understood to mean “including without limitation;”

 (e) Reference to any statutory provision includes any modification or amendment of it;

 4. For the purposes of the applicable Data Protection Laws, GOOD ADVICE UK is the “data controller.”
-This means that GOOD ADVICE UK determines the purposes for which, and the manner in which, clients’ Data are processed.
+This means that GOOD ADVICE UK determines the purposes for which and the manner in which, clients’ data is processed.